cdot/Squirrel/README.md

 the sources have been cached in your browser, there is no need to worry about them again.

 You must be logged in to your chosen cloud store provider.
 Squirrel will ask you for your encryption password.
+Once in, you are presented with a simple interface where you can create keys, keys within keys, and data associated with those keys.
+Double-click a key to edit it, or use right click (or long tap/long hold) to pull down a menu of options.

+## About Squirrel

+Squirrel was written by Crawford Currie http://c-dot.co.uk, and uses the following 3rd party libraries:

+- JQuery & JQuery UI, from the JQuery Foundation, https://jquery.org
+- AES implementation in JavaScript (c) Chris Veness 2005-2014, http://www.movable-type.co.uk/scripts/aes.html
+- jquery-bonsai, Copyright (c) 2014 Simon Wade, http://aexmachina.info/jquery-bonsai
+- silk icons, by Mark James, http://www.famfamfam.com/lab/icons/silk/
+- ZeroClipboard, Copyright (c) 2009-2014 Jon Rohan, James M. Greene, http://zeroclipboard.org/
+- Dropbox API, Copyright (c) 2012 Dropbox, Inc., http://www.dropbox.com
+- Google Drive API,
+## TODOs

+Undo (actions are not currently reversible)

+R -> R
+E -> E
+D -> N
+N -> D

 ## Possible enhancements:

+Use github to serve the app
 Password change reminders
 Remember password constraints for a site
 Alert if the wrong password is used